-During this first Deficiency Progress Report #1, LAFD CUPA was able to close 2 of the 4 deficiencies directly attributable to LA City.
-LA County was not able to close any of their deficiencies.
-The CUPA Program will continue to work with our State partners and LA County to resolve the remaining deficiencies.
+During this second Deficiency Progress Report #2, deficiencies #4 & #6 were able to be corrected.
+The CUPA Program will continue to work with our State partners to resolve the remaining deficiencies.

 Also included is a statistical review of the CUPA Section inspection activity over the past fiscal year.
 The review includes goals that were established and an analysis of the performance.